Health, Counseling, Wellbeing, and Safety

 Health and Wellness Support Services Fee

-By paying an annual Health and Wellness Support Services Fee, all students gain access to the Student Health Services, Rice Counseling Center, the Student Wellbeing Office, and the SAFE Office.
+By paying an annual student Health and Wellness Support Services Fee, all students gain access to the Student Health ServicesRice Counseling Center, the Student Wellbeing Office, and the SAFE Office.
 Detailed information on the care and services each provide is available from these centers.
-The Health and Wellness Support Services Fee is a required fee for all enrolled students, except those in "away" status.
-See Tuition, Fees and Expenses for more information.

 Student Health Services

 Clinic hours are from 8:00 a.m. to 5:00 p.m., Monday through Friday, during fall and spring semesters.
 For after-hours and weekend medical care, students may choose among a number of local clinics and hospitals (guidance on self-care as well as local healthcare options can be found on the website).
 The clinic is open full-time from the first day of Orientation Week until the day before commencement.
-It is closed during Thanksgiving and the winter recess.
+It is closed during Thanksgiving and the winter break.
 The clinic also is open for reduced hours during the summer months.
 Visits to the clinic are covered by the services fee, however, students must pay for all medical care outside the clinic’s purview, including blood tests, x-rays, and outside physician consultations.
 Should such medical care be necessary, students are urged to review their insurance coverage and pick the best available option.

-Care at the clinic is arranged through appointment at 713-348-4966.
+Care at the clinic is arranged through appointment by calling 713-348-4966.
 In emergencies, students should call the Rice University Police Department at 713-348-6000.
-This number also reaches Rice Emergency Medical Services (REMS), which provides emergency care on campus.

 The Student Health Service provides the following: